Best Free Stock Trading Apps

 If you're not sure what to invest in, you can search Public's themes.
 Themes include Women in Charge, Growing Diversity, Green Power, and tons more.
 This lets you easily invest in companies and causes that you care about.

-Some special features include:
+Some features that make it special include:

 Public Pros and Cons